 Modeling a Groundwater Circulation Well Alternative

-Groundwater circulation wells (GCWs) provide an appealing alternative to typical pump-and-treat groundwater remediation systems because of the inherent resource-conservative nature of the GCW systems.
+Ground water circulation wells (GCWs) provide an appealing alternative to typical pump-and-treat ground water remediation systems because of the inherent resource-conservative nature of the GCW systems.
 GCW performance prediction is challenging because the consideration of extraction and recharge in a single well is unusual for most practitioners, the technology is relatively new, and a meaningful body of literature has not been published.
-A three-part evaluation process using state-of-the-practice numerical groundwater flow and mass transport models was developed for application during GCW pilot studies at the former Nebraska Ordnance Plant site, Nebraska, USA.
-A small-scale groundwater flow model was developed during the pilot study planning process to predict the system performance and to locate performance-measuring monitoring wells.
-Key predictions included the capture zone predicted to develop upgradient of the GCW, the downgradient GCW recharge zone, and the circulation zone centred on the GCW.
-The flow model was subsequently verified using groundwater elevation data and contaminant concentration data collected during pilot study operation.
+A three-part evaluation process using state-of-the-practice numerical ground water flow and mass transport models was developed for application during GCW pilot studies at the former Nebraska Ordnance Plant site.
+A small-scale ground water flow model was developed during the pilot study planning process to predict the system performance and to locate performance-measuring monitoring wells.
+Key predictions included the capture zone predicted to develop upgradient of the GCW, the downgradient GCW recharge zone, and the circulation zone centered on the GCW.
+The flow model was subsequently verified using ground water elevation data and contaminant concentration data collected during pilot study operation.
 Aquifer parameters were reestimated as a result of the verification process.
 Those parameter values were used as input to a larger scale model, which was used to develop a remedial alternative consisting of multiple GCW systems.

-L. DeAngelis and A. C. Elmore, "Modeling a Groundwater Circulation Well Alternative," Ground Water Monitoring and Remediation, National Ground Water Association, Jan 2004.
+A. C. Elmore and L. DeAngelis, "Modeling a Groundwater Circulation Well Alternative," Ground Water Monitoring and Remediation, vol. 24, no. 1, pp. 66-73, National Ground Water Association, Feb 2004.

 Geosciences and Geological and Petroleum Engineering

 Groundwater circulation wells (GCW); Contamination; Flow of water; Mathematical models; Remediation; Water well pumps; flow modeling; performance assessment; remediation; groundwater pollution